What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

-All COVID-19 vaccines are free and available at no cost.
+All COVID-19 vaccines are free of charge for all ages.
 There is also no charge for the injection or administration of the vaccine.
-This includes the COVID-19 vaccine for children.
-Health care providers who give COVID-19 vaccines must vaccinate everyone – whether or not they have health insurance.
+Healthcare providers who give COVID-19 vaccines must vaccinate everyone who requests vaccination – whether or not they have health insurance.

 What You Should Know